What do ARA, a needs assessment and private wealth limitation mean?

 1) What is ARA?

-ARA, i.e. the Housing Finance and Development Centre of Finland, is an agency operating under the supervision of the Ministry of the Environment and tasked with implementing the state housing policy.
-ARA enables the construction and renovation of affordable ARA apartments through guarantees and loans.
-The rents of the ARA rental apartments are regulated, whereas the rents on the free markets are usually higher and defined by the owner of the apartment.
-The residents of the ARA apartments have a better opportunity to influence on their living environment.
+ARA enables the construction and renovation of affordable ARA rental apartments through loans and guarantees.
+The rents of ARA apartments are regulated, whereas market rents are typically higher and set by private owners.
+Residents of ARA apartments also have more opportunities to influence their living environment.

-Learn more about the rental apartments.
+Learn more about the rental apartments and apply a new home!

 2) The needs assessment guides the M2-Kodit residential selection